Refractive Lens Exchange

 - Correcting distance, intermediate and near vision (all of the benefits of each of the categories above.

 Some patients have additional vision correction needs that must be taken into account and addressed as part of the plan of correction if they have a visually significant amount of corneal astigmatism.

 Corneal Astigmatism exists when the front part of the eye – the cornea – is not nearly perfectly round (stated more technically, when each meridian is not an equal number of degrees).
 Should this be an issue in your case, our surgeon may recommend an astigmatism correcting distance lens implant, known as a toric lens implant.
-He may also recommend an accommodating toric lens implant, known as the Trulign Lens Implant (designed both to correct astigmatism as well as to provide the benefits of enhanced intermediate vision, or he may suggest a multifocal lens implant along with a secondary procedure to correct astigmatism – either a Limbal Relaxing Incision (LRI) or LASIK or PRK – each of which is designed to change the shape of the cornea and more clearly focus images onto the back of your eye – thus minimizing the effects of corneal astigmatism that interfere with achieving clear vision.
+He may also recommend an Extended Range, High-Technology Toric Lens Implant, known as the Symfony Toric Lens Implant (designed both to correct astigmatism as well as to provide the benefits of enhanced intermediate vision,) or he may suggest a Monofocal Toric Lens Implant along with a secondary procedure to correct astigmatism – either a Limbal Relaxing Incision (LRI) or LASIK or Blade-Free CustomVue LASIK – each of which is designed to change the shape of the cornea and more clearly focus images onto the back of your eye – thus minimizing the effects of corneal astigmatism that interfere with achieving clear vision.